-Turkey and the Eastern Mediterranean World: Civilizations, Societies, and Culture
+Turkey & the Eastern Mediterranean World: Civilizations, Societies, & Culture

 Sponsor: Northwestern University Study Abroad Office

 Starting in Summer 2014, Northwestern's Istanbul Summer program will be based at Boğaziçi University on the European side of the Bosphorus strait in Istanbul.
 The city, located at the crossroads between Asia and Europe, has always been a meeting point between East and West.
 Having hosted ancient Anatolian, Greek, Roman, Bysantine, and Ottoman civilizations, Istanbul today is the cultural center of the modern, secular Turkish Republic and a vibrant, global city.
 During this seven-week program, Northwestern students take courses alongside other international and Turkish students enrolled in Boğaziçi's Summer Term.
 Northwestern students select two English-taught classes from a variety of course offerings in the social and natural sciences, humanities, engineering and technology.

 Term Notes: June 21 - August 14, 2014 (there is a required orientation program on June 22; housing is available starting June 20; final exams end on August 13)

 To apply, Northwestern students must:

 - Complete an NU Study Abroad Application by March 1

 - Complete a Boğaziçi University summer application by April 1